Tzaturyan/Machine-Learning-in-Business/README.md

 the entire test dataset (summary_plot - give an interpretation) for the top 10% for individual observations, output force_plot and try to interpret the result
+# 8. We check the operation of the model in practice: A/B testing